ntk148v/til/openstack-mistral/README.md

 * Join flow control allows to synchronize multiple parellel workflow branches and aggregate their data.
 * **Full join (join: all)** When a task has property "join" assigned with value "all" the task will run only if all upstream tasks (ones that lead to this task - Task A has B mentioned in any of its "on-success", "on-error" & "on-complete" clauses) are completed and corresponding conditions have triggered.
-* **Partial join (join: X)** When a task has a numeric value assigned to the property "join", then the task will run once at least this number of upstream tasks are completed and the correspoinding conditions have triggered.
+* **Partial join (join: X)** When a task has a numeric value assigned to the property "join", then the task will run once at least this number of upstream tasks are completed and the corresponding conditions have triggered.
 * **Discriminator (join: one)** Discriminator is the special case of Partial Join where the "join" property has the value 1.

 ### Processing collections (with-items)